felixDHb/RaMap/tutorial.md

 This tutorial is intended to guide the application of RaMap.
 It provides a step-by-step instruction and demonstrates its use through the example Raman mapping dataset *Mapping_Large_02.csv*.

+For more detailed information and explanations regarding the inputs and messages in Raman mapping, please refer to the official [documentation](documentation.md).

 At the beginning, it should be checked whether all rerquired python packages are installed.
 Please refer to the [readme](README.md#Requirements) file for details.

 ## 1 Run the script